 Workout the speaking area while visualising your powerful popular successful presentation

 Are you selling a product?
 Have you explicit permission to sell?

-What is their arrangements?
-Can you bluntly sell from the stage or are you expected to subtly make an offer at the end of your talk directing your audience to the sales table at the back of the room.
+What are their arrangements?
+Can you bluntly sell from the stage or are you expected to subtly make an offer at the end of your talk directing your audience to the sales table at the back of the room?
 Tell them the price.